kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 The full code example can be found [here](https://github.com/kserve/kserve/blob/release-0.10/python/custom_model/model_remote.py).

-Modify the `Procfile` to `web: python -m model_remote` and then run the above `pack` command, it builds the serving image which launches each model as separate python worker and webserver routes to the model workers by name.
+Modify the `Procfile` to `web: python -m model_remote` and then run the above `pack` command, it builds the serving image which launches each model as separate python worker and web server routes to the model workers by name.

 ![parallel_inference](./parallel_inference.png)